 Exploring strategies to compensate community residents for their time and expertise is an approach that may support more Californians engaging with government.
 As discussed above state laws regarding public funding "gifts" may be interpreted by governments as prohibiting some community compensation strategies.
 The commission is focused on strategies to ensure that especially those Californians who may not have the means or resources to participate or inform public processes have the opportunity to do so.
 State and local governments in Washington, Oregon, and California are implementing community compensation efforts in various ways.
 For example, Washington State has a statewide framework for government compensation of community members, while Oregon's Department of Transportation has a policy that seeks to remove barriers that have systematically prevented marginalized populations and others from participating in public engagement and advisory activities with the Department.
 State and local entities in California have also explored different approaches to compensating community members in the context of specific engagements.
-For example, the California Air Resources Board is currently developing a Community Engagement Model.
+For example, the California Air Resources Board (CARB) has developed a consistent approach to its community engagement through the agency's Community Engagement Model.
+CARB contracted with 19 community experts from various regions of California to inform the model.
+CARB's community experts have lived, professional, and leadership experiences uncommon to government bodies or the air quality industry.
+The model includes elements highlighted in the commission's framework including but not limited to language equity, building trust with communities, and evaluating engagement efforts.
 Another example is in Yolo County, where the new Community Advisory Program will compensate community members for their contributions to the County's Community Health Improvement Plan.